woa-msmnile/msmnilePkg/Documentation/SimpleGuide.md

 ## **Part 3.** Patch binaries.
   - Which binary needs Patch ?
     * If your phone stack while loading PILDxe, patch UFSDxe.
-    * If your phone can not connect with PC via KDNET, or USB not working in windows(with externel power), pacth UsbConfigDxe.
+    * If your phone can not connect with PC via KDNET, or USB not working in windows(with externel power), patch UsbConfigDxe.
-    * If your phone can not usb button in uefi stage, patch ButtonsDxe.
+    * If your phone can not use button at uefi stage, please patch ButtonsDxe.
   - Where to patch ?
-    * The most simple way to know where to pacth:
+    * The most simple way to know where to patch:
-      + Find one other device's original xxxDxe.efi and its pacthed xxxDxe.efi .
+      + Find one other device's original xxxDxe.efi and its patched xxxDxe.efi .
       + Dump hex and get where & what to patch.
         ```
         hexdump -C a_xxxDxe.efi > a.txt